inbloom/secure-data-service/sli/databrowser/README.md

 We make use of the localization in the config/locales directory to translate some of the fields that the Api Would return.
 Simple things like 'firstName' would be translated to 'First Name', and so on.

+##Licensing
+Databrowser is licensed under the Apache License, Version 2.0.
+See LICENSE-2.0.txt for full license text.